TudorRu/S3-portfolio/Portfolio/README.md

 <p>
 When it comes to usability testing that are multiple ways to conduct it, such as moderated or unmoderated, remote or in person and explorative or comparative.
 Having access to my colleagues daily at work and my close ones due to holidays at home, I've decided to go with in person testing.
 I did not want to test my website on my university colleagues because I was affraid they would view it from a programmers point of view, which it wasn't what I was looking for, my goal being to obtain a normal user's angle.

-The plan was to let them navigate the whole website and then ask them a series of open-ended and close-ended questions in order to extract information on issues that I was taking into account and also them, providing them the oportunity to let me know what I needed to change in order to make the website user friendly.
+The plan was to let them navigate the whole website and then ask them a series of open-ended and close-ended questions in order to extract information on issues that I was taking into account and also providing them the oportunity to make me aware of what needed to be changed in order to make the website user friendly.

-Although the testing was in person, I have decided to plot the resuls of some of the questions in order to better visualise the results
+Although the testing was in person, I have decided to plot the resuls of some of the questions in order to better visualize the results.
 </p>

 <h4>The questions</h4>